 It simply becomes a choice as to what divorce method you use to get there.

-Knowing you have a choice, you’ll want to select the divorce process that allows you to have the most peaceful, fair, child-focused and cost-effective divorce possible.
+Knowing you have a choice, you’ll want to select the divorce method that allows you to have the most peaceful, fair, child-focused and cost-effective divorce possible.

 And that choice is mediation.